Progressive Car Accident Insurance Claims in Ohio

 Besides the case noted above, Progressive has also faced allegations of deceiving policyholders, spying on them at church, invasion of privacy, and fraud.
 The company was also the defendant in a class action case brought by its own customers, who accused the company of misconduct in diminished value claims.

-Filing Progressive Auto Insurance Accident Claims
+Filing Progressive Auto Insurance Accident Claims in Ohio

 The claims process actually begins at the scene, in the immediate aftermath of a car accident.
 If Progressive insures you, there are certain steps you should take to prevent issues or delays with your first-party claim.